soe-2912/LiSiS_study/README.md

-LAMMPS files related to published study in xxxxx
+LAMMPS files related to published study (https://doi.org/10.1039/D5CP00285K)

 Folder "Glass_Preparation" provides used scripts for preparation of glass structures in LAMMPS format Folder "Mechanics" provides scripts to estimate the elastic constants of the studied systems.